-This strategy covers the Bournemouth area, including Boscombe, served by Bournemouth (Holdenhurst) water recycling centre (sewage treatment works).
-This area is a part of the Dorset management catchment and Wessex Water's drainage and wastewater management plan.
+This Drainage and Wastewater Strategy covers the Bournemouth area, including Boscombe, served by Bournemouth (Holdenhurst) Water Recycling Centre (WRC), also known as Sewage Treatment Works.
+This area is a part of the Dorset Management Catchment and Wessex Water’s Drainage and Wastewater Management Plan.

 The Bournemouth area has predominantly a combined sewer system but in places there are separate sewer systems for wastewater, sewage from homes and businesses, and storm water, rainwater collected from roofs and yards.
 Under heavy storm conditions, where the sewer conveys both wastewater and storm water, sewer capacity can be exceeded and built in safety valves called storm overflows, permitted by the Environment Agency, can operate to prevent sewer flooding.